grooosy/ruyaa-capital-ai/README.md

 The app will throw an error on startup if neither variable is defined.
 See `.env.example` for all available options.

+## Deployment

+For a quick review before merging to `main`, deploy the `staging` branch to Vercel.
+When you're ready for production, deploy `main` to your production domain first, then update the official domain's DNS.

 ## How can I edit this code?

 There are several ways of editing your application.